rustocean/Rust-PDF/README.md

-# Rust-PDF
+# Rust Official Book in PDF
-A better looking pdf of awesome book by rust community
+A better looking pdf of awesome book by rust community.

-If you want hard copy starch free (Save environment Jude) please buy it from here.
+If you want hard copy starch free please buy it from here.

 https://nostarch.com/rust